tchitchek-lab/CytoCompare/README.md

 Cytometry experts can face at least five different situations that can necessitate comparing the cell clusters based on their phenotypes:

-* The first situation occurs when selecting the cell clustering algorithm to perform this analysis, which implies to compare clustering results from different algorithms.
+* The first situation occurs when selecting the cell clustering algorithm to perform the analysis, which implies to compare clustering results from different algorithms.
 * The second situation happens when selecting the settings for one given automatic gating algorithm, which implies to compare clustering results obtained using different parameters.
 * The third situation takes place when ascertaining the reproducibility of the clustering results by repeating the analysis using the same settings.
 * The fourth situation arises when users aim to organize the identified cell clusters based on their phenotypes.
-* The fifth situation occurs when comparing different biological studies.
+* The fifth situation occurs when comparing the phenotypes of cell populations from different biological studies.

 CytoCompare is an R package that performs comparisons between the phenotypes of cell clusters with the purpose of identifying similar ones.
 For each comparison of two cell clusters, CytoCompare provides a similarity measure as well as a p-value asserting the statistical significance of the similarity.
 CytoCompare can generate parallel coordinates, parallel heatmaps, multidimensional scaling or circular graph representations to visualize easily cell cluster phenotypes and the comparison results.
 CytoCompare can import clustering results from various algorithms including viSNE/ACCENSE, SPADE, and Citrus, the most current widely used algorithms.

-We designed CytoCompare in a way that it can be easily used by non bioinformatician experts, but can also be easily customizable by users with more expertise in bioinformatics.
-CytoCompare offers many visualization representations to make comparison results and intermediary objects easily understandable (such as parallel coordinates, Multidimensional scaling or circular graphs representations).
+We designed CytoCompare in a way that it can be easily used by non-bioinformatician experts, but can also be easily customizable by users with more expertise in bioinformatics.
-Through the multiple profiles manipulation methods, CytoCompare is also a powerful analysis pipeline for high-dimensional cytometry data.
+Through the multiple cell cluster manipulation methods, CytoCompare is also a powerful analysis pipeline for high-dimensional cytometry data.
-Finally, users can also create the cytometry profiles based on their own file formats and define their own statistical methods for the comparisons of the different types of profiles.

 # <a name="package_installation"></a> 2.
 Package installation